YsHaNgM/gasdynamics/README.md

 This exercise is expected to take 2-3 hours.

+omp off:
 mpirun -n 2 ./gas 100000 takes 308826.750668 ms
 mpirun -n 1 ./gas 100000 takes 393744.256646 ms

+omp on:
+mpirun -n 2 ./gas 100000 takes 356381.796035 ms
+mpirun -n 1 ./gas 100000 takes 448773.837776 ms

+Using OpenMP seems not benefit in such code, maybe too much data race in reading/writing of same array, which implicitly causes lock.
+Iteration also rely on previous result.